bsu-cs315/fp-brfairchild/README.md

 ## How to play

-- Arrow Keys to move left/right/up/down
+- Arrow Keys / WASD to move left/right/up/down
-- Z to shoot
+- Z / Space to shoot (Space will also focus)
 - LShift to focus (slows down players movement as well as shows a texture where your hurtbox is)